SKS-Keyserver/sks-keyserver/README.md

 There are a few prerequisites to building this code.
 You need:

-* OCaml-4.0 or later.
+* OCaml 4.02 or later.
 Get it from <http://ocaml.org>
 * Berkeley DB version 4.6.* or later.
 You can find the appropriate versions at
   <http://www.oracle.com/technetwork/database/berkeleydb/downloads/index.html>